 In Frankfurt, Magnus Dietrich’s roles in the new season will include Tamino (Zauberflöte), Belmonte (Entführung aus dem Serail), and in two productions under Thomas Guggeis: Walther von der Vogelweide (Tannhäuser) and Basilio / Don Curzio (Le Nozze di Figaro).
 He will also make guest appearances as Tamino at the Berlin State Opera and the Semperoper Dresden.
 With Mark Minkowski he will appear as Alfred (Fledermaus) in Madrid and Paris.
 In Berlin he will sing Rossini’s Stabat Mater for the first time.

-With his repertoire, Magnus Dietrich covers all epochs from baroque to classic and romantic to modern music.
-These include, each under the direction of Thomas Guggeis, the Junker Spärlich in Die lustigen Weiber von Windsor and Scaramuccio in Ariadne auf Naxos, 1.
-Parze in Hippolyte et Aricie under Simon Rattle, Ein Wirt in Der Rosenkavalier under Simone Young and Peter Karpati in Christian Jost’s Die Arabische Nacht.
-Magnus Dietrich is a scholarship holder of the Liz Mohn Culture and Music Foundation.
+With his repertoire Magnus Dietrich covers all epochs from baroque to classical, romantic and modern.
+These include, respectively under the direction of Thomas Guggeis, Junker Spärlich in Die lustigen Weiber von Windsor and Scaramuccio in Ariadne auf Naxos, Erste Parze in Hippolyte et Aricie under Simon Rattle, Ein Wirt in Der Rosenkavalier under Simone Young, and Peter Karpati in Christian Jost’s Die Arabische Nacht, as well as Steuermann (Der fliegende Holländer), Lerma (Don Carlo) and 1.
+Jude (Salome).

-The Munich tenor studied singing with KS Prof. Andreas Schmidt at the Munich University of Music and Theater and privately with Hartmut Elbert.
-Master classes with Andrew Watts, Neil Shicoff, Bo Skovhus and Hedwig Fassbender complete his education.
+The Munich tenor studied singing with KS Prof. Andreas Schmidt at the Munich University of Music and Drama and privately with Hartmut Elbert.
+Master classes with Piotr Beczala, Andrew Watts, Neil Shicoff, Bo Skovhus and Hedwig Fassbender completed his education.
+Magnus Dietrich was a scholarship holder of the Liz Mohn Culture and Music Foundation.